moltenjson/BukkitJSON/README.md

 # Plugins that use BukkitJSON
-If your plugin uses BukkitJSON, feel free to open an issue requesting your plugin page to be added below.

-Plugins that use BukkitJSON:
 * None!

+*If your plugin uses BukkitJSON, feel free to open an issue requesting your plugin page to be added below.*